westbrookj/stream_roulette/README.md

-# the_office_roulette
+# stream_roulette

-Which episode of the office are you watching tonight?
+Which episode of your favorite show are you watching tonight?

 ## Getting Started